 He’s British, funny and smart as shit, has worn a black hoodie at least once in his lifetime, uses the logo seen here at his website, goes on spray painting holidays to the Separation Barrier, probably hopes for a better world (little girl with hope balloon), and is anonymous.

-And voila, this is Banksy Squirrel.
+And voila, we have Banksy Squirrel.

 MORE ON SOTHEBY’S STORY HERE

 A man takes a mobile phone photo of an artwork attributed to Banksy.
 The stencilled image depicts a poor child making Union Jack flags on a sewing machine and was located on the wall of a Poundland discount shop in the Wood Green area of north London.
 The work was later removed and was to be auctioned in Miami.
 It was withdrawn moments before the auction.

 Here are two super sweet silhouette paintings that will be available at my upcoming art show, Romancing the Squirrel.
 They each have ornate golden frames